guipdutra/awesome-geek-podcasts/README.md

 * [Nodeup](http://nodeup.com/) - A Node.js Podcast.
 * [Note To Self](http://www.wnyc.org/shows/notetoself/) - Host Manoush Zomorodi talks with everyone from big name techies to elementary school teachers about the effects of technology on our lives, in a quest for the smart choices that will help you think and live better.
 * [Open Source System Podcast](http://opensourcesystempodcast.vf.io/) - Latest open source projects and news!
-* [Partially Derivative](http://www.partiallyderivative.com/) - A podcast about Data, Nerdiness, and Beer
+* [Partially Derivative](http://www.partiallyderivative.com/) - A podcast about Data, Nerdiness, and Beer.
-* [PHP Round Table](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about
+* [PHP Round Table](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.
 * [PHP Town Hall](http://phptownhall.com/) - Town Hall a way for PHP developers to raise questions about current events (or upcoming things) in the PHP community, with different guests each week.
 * [Podcast.__init__](http://podcastinit.com/) - A podcast about Python and the people who make it great.
 * [Radiolab](http://www.radiolab.org) - Radiolab is a show about curiosity.
 Where sound illuminates ideas, and the boundaries blur between science, philosophy, and human experience.